 To avoid a sprain from teetering around in stilettos, you have to build up ankle strength.
-A study in the International Journal of Clinical Practice found that over time, wearing heels regularly actually weakens the muscles around the ankles (and also leads to dramatically worse balance).
+An International Journal of Clinical Practice study found that regularly wearing heels weakens the muscles around your ankles.
+(It also dramatically worsens your balance).
 To project your ankle joints, do standing calf raises every day.
 Stand with your feet hip-distance apart; slowly rise onto the balls of your feet, then lower your heels back to the ground.
 Do three sets of 20 reps.

 Heel lovers put a lot of pressure on the small muscles that start and stop below the ankle.
 One great way to target them involves a paper towel: Place it on the ground and, using only your toes, grab it and release for about 30 seconds.
 Then switch feet.
 Repeat three times.
-This exercise is particularly effective at counteracting the negative impact of toes being squished into tight, pointy shoes.
+This exercise is great for fighting the force of toes being squished into tight, pointy shoes.